adramazany/test-docker-compose/README.md

 The change after dis-allow merge commits!
 (SHOULD NOT)

 The change after creating ruleset and enabling Require a pull request before merging!
-(SHOULD NOT)
+(SUCCEED with comment)